learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience.md

 Finally, to create a **prototype**, or a **high-fidelity prototype**, you essentially make your mock-up interactive by connecting all the pages.
 Figma (discussed in the [Design Tools](https://learning-software-engineering.github.io/Topics/User_Experience.html#figma) section) is a free tool that you can use to create your mock-up and prototype.
 With prototyping tools like Figma, you can easily stimulate button clicks, screen swipes, etc. without any code.

 ## Accessibility

+The core of accessibility lies in acknowledging and catering to the diverse needs of users, which include visual, auditory, motor, and cognitive impairments.
+By implementing accessibility standards, developers can create products that are not only more usable for people with disabilities but also enhance the overall user experience for a broader audience.
+This involves designing software and interfaces that are flexible enough to meet different user needs and preferences, and are compatible with various assistive technologies.

 ### The 7 Universal Design Principles

 [Universal Design Principles](https://www.buffalo.edu/access/help-and-support/topic3/universaldesignprinciples.html) are not only used for software but can be incorporated generally as well.
 These 7 principles ensure accessibility, consistency, and user-friendly software.
 This article provides the 7 Universal Design Principles that make software accessible to all users, which plays an important role in diversifying the User Experience.

+### Web Content Accessibility Guildlines (WCAG)

+The [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) are a set of recommendations for making web content more accessible, primarily for people with disabilities, but also for all user interfaces and devices.
+Developed through the World Wide Web Consortium (W3C), specifically by the Web Accessibility Initiative (WAI), WCAG serves as the international standard for web accessibility.

+WCAG 2 is structured around four fundamental principles, often referred to by the acronym **POUR**, ensuring that web content is:

+1. **Perceivable**:  Information and user interface components must be presented in ways that users can perceive.
+    - Provide text alternative for non-text content.
+    - Provide captions and other alternatives for multimedia.
+    - Create content that can be presented in different ways, including by assistive technologies, without losing meaning.
+    - Make it easier for users to see and hear content.

+2. **Operable**: User interface components and navigation must be operable.
+    - Make all functionality available from a keyboard.
+    - Give users enough time to read and use content.
+    - Do not use content that causes seizures or physical reactions.
+    - Help users navigate and find content.
+    - Make it easier to use inputs other than keyboard.

+3. **Understandable**: Information and the operation of user interfaces must be understandable.
+    - Make text readable and understandable.
+    - Make content appear and operate in predictable ways.
+    - Help users avoid and correct mistakes.

+4. **Robust**: Content must be robust enough to be reliably interpreted by a wide variety of user agents, including assistive technologies.
+    - Maximize compatibility with current and future user tools.

 # Helpful Courses
 - [The Design of Interactive Computational Media (CSC318) offered by U of T](https://artsci.calendar.utoronto.ca/course/csc318h1).
 CSC318 expands on the work done before coding projects.
 For example, the course will have you test how users would interact with your prototype of a UI and then modify it so that the UX is better for the user.